0xevm1/wrapperfi-contracts/README.md

 <img width="400" height="400" src="https://raw.githubusercontent.com/Wrapper-Fi/wrapperfi-contracts/a7c56a4ba92d583fa5d7f0d9b13f6a6ae9e409e1/contracts/CandyWrapper-basevectors.svg">

+`npx hardhat compile`

-Compiling CandyWrapper.sol requires the ViaIR: true setting enabled in hardhat
+Compiling CandyWrapper.sol requires the ViaIR: true setting enabled in hardhat.config.ts, otherwise the normal solidity compiler will return Stack Too Deep

+TODO:

+- [ ] maybe a switch from vector mode to raster mode, for an individual tokenID

+- [ ] daoRegistery map, settable by onlyOwner. imports and updates how many referrals have been accomplished.

+- [ ] dutch auction contracts, and reserved whitelist at half of initial dutch auction price

+- [ ] do deployment scripts